Soft-Eng1980/BubbleSort/README.md

-Written in in C++ in studentship era in university some where about 2010. whith help of internet on those days.
+Written in in C++ in studentship era in university somewhere about 2010. with help of internet on those days.